 As a CFP® professional, one of the most important lessons I’ve learned is that before you can talk savings strategies for your children’s college education, you must be crystal clear on how you are going to pay for it.
-By taking a hard look at your current financial situation and current family dynamic (including how many children you have), you will gain valuable perspective on how much money you can realistically contribute.
+By taking a hard look at your current financial situation and current family dynamic (including how many children you have), you will gain a valuable perspective on how much money you can realistically contribute.

 Throughout this exercise, you should be asking yourself the following questions: